tomplex/nhlstats/README.md

 This will add a new command to your system, `nhl`.

+#### The GameID

+The key to NHL stats data is the "gameid", an ID which uniquely identifies every game.
+It's a 10-digit numeric code which is formatted like so:

+    2019020565

+This tool uses the gameid to obtain data for specific games.
+You can use the `list_games` python function or the `list-games` CLI command to get game ID's which you can then use to drill down and get information for the games you care about.

 #### Usage - library

 Let's say you want to write a script which you'll run once a day, which will find all games played on the given day and download all play-by-play data for each game into a CSV file, labelled with the game's ID.

 ```python